jpegleg/giant-spellbook/README.md

 The 'encode' functions do not add any whitespace, so 'flatten' isn't required if we made the file with giant-spellbook 'encode'.

-Generating a random file of a given lenth:
+Generating a random file of a given length:

 ```
 giant-spellbook generate rng 4096 ./random4096_$(date +%Y%m%d%H%M%S).bin